mikekelly/hal_specification/README.md

 If you have any questions or feedback about HAL, you can message the [HAL-discuss mailing list][3].

+## Contributing
+If you think some part of the spec needs changing, just fork this repo and raise a pull request with your changes.

 ## Code
 * [(PHP) Hal Library][4]
 * [(C#) Hal.Net][5]